 South Area- Famosa Slough

-Today was the first time I parked on West Point Loma Blvd and started our adventure first over in the Northern Channel and then crossed the street and started at a new entrance point.
+Today was the first time I parked on West Point Loma Blvd and started our adventure in the Northern Channel, then crossed the street and started at a new entrance point.

 I had no idea that there was a bench over here!

-As we continued to follow the trail due south, I was pleasantly surprised at how much restoration work has been in progress since the last time we were able to visit over here in 2018.
+As we continued to follow the trail due south, I was pleasantly surprised at how much restoration work has been in progress since the last time we visited here in 2018.

 #Click on any photo to see a larger version

-So let’s now take a look at what we witnessed at the Famosa Slough wetlands preserve.
+So let’s now look at what we witnessed at the Famosa Slough wetlands preserve.
 Let’s now go and have a look at what we were able to identify within this wetlands preserve.

-I want to note that I will be sharing each plant under there Family names.
+I want to note that I will share each plant under their Family names.
 For me, this helps my brain.

 Ok, let’s go!